home-assistant/home-assistant.io/source/hassio/installation.markdown

  - curl
  - dbus
  - jq
- - network-manager
  - socat
  - software-properties-common

+Optional:

+ - network-manager

 <div class='note warning'>

+   Wihtout NetworkManager, you will be not able to control your host network setup over the UI.
 The `modemmanager` package will interfere with any Z-Wave or Zigbee stick and should be removed or disabled.
 Failure to do so will result in random failures of those integrations.
 For example you can disable with `sudo systemctl disable ModemManager` and remove with `sudo apt-get purge modemmanager`

 </div>